DimitriosChronis/construction-risk-suite/README.md

 ## Citation

-If you use this code, please cite the relevant paper
+If you use this code, please cite the relevant paper.
+Citation details will be updated upon publication.

 ---